ThomasJazz/contact-manager/README.md

 # super-mailer
+*NOTE*
-***NOTE:** I am using this README as a notebook as I learn new things so a lot of it is not directly related to this project*
+- *I am using this README as a notebook as I learn new things so a lot of it is not directly related to this project*
+- *This is not actually intended to be used by anyone; I just created this to learn the stack*

 ## Project Objectives
 - The goal of this project is to gain experience building API's with a Java stack.
 Specifically, I want to learn how to use these tools/frameworks/languages